shivamgupta320/CodeCleanse/README.md

 **Label Validator menu**
 - Check duplicate values within CustomLabels.labels [1]
-- Check all unused labels in complete Repository (pages, classes and lwc) [2]
+- Check all unused labels in complete Repository (pages, classes and LWC) [2]
 - Check all labels imported from other repositories [3]
 - Check all unused imported Labels in LWC Components [4]